AylaNetworks/ayla-documentation/src/authoring-guide/creating-content/tables/index.md

 &lt;/table&gt;
 </pre>

-Markdown is fine for the vast majority of tables which require a header row.
+Markdown is fine for the vast majority of tables requiring a header row.

-See [Lists](../lists) to learn how to intersperse tables in lists.
+See [Lists](../../lists) to learn how to interject tables into lists.